na-stewart/GrooveBot/README.md

 ## About The Project

 GrooveBot is a bot specially coded for the Animusic Discord server.
 It was created as an easy way to reference Wayne Lytle's work and understand abbreviations that may be used within the server.
-There are also moderation and security features such as verification, suspending and striking users, and join/leave messages.
+There are also security features such as verification, user strikes, and join/leave messages.

 Use .help for commands and .ahelp for admin commands.